-The training and induction provided for new trustees will depend on their existing experience in education and governance.
+The training and induction provided for new Trustees will depend on their existing experience in education and governance.
 Where necessary induction will provide training on charity and educational, legal and financial matters.
-All trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
-All new trustees receive a copy of the Academies Financial Handbook and the Governance Handbook so that they fully understand responsibilities for financial probity in all aspects of trust decisions and the requirements of their role as a trustee.
+All Trustees receive copies of policies, procedures, minutes, accounts, budgets, strategic plans at Trust and Academy level and other documents that they will need to undertake their role as Trustees.
+All new Trustees receive a copy of the Academies Financial Handbook and the Governance Handbook so that they fully understand responsibilities for financial probity in all aspects of trust decisions and the requirements of their role as a trustee.